wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 Consul "discovers" services (configured to be discoverable), then adds each service to a "service registry" (a Key-Value store) which is used to map what service communicates with any other service.

-When each service communicates with other services, Consul can perform <strong>health checks</strong> so that it routes traffic only to healthy endpoints.
-Moreover, Consul can allow or deny communication between specific services by defining "Intentions".
-Also, Consul can secure communication between services by providing certificate-based encryption on both ends of communication.
+When each service communicates with other services through Consul, Consul can perform <strong>health checks</strong> so that it routes traffic only to healthy endpoints.
+Moreover, Consul can securely control (allow or deny) communication between specific services based on defined "Intentions".
+Also, Consul can secure communication between services by providing certificate-based encryption on both ends of communication, with automatic key rotation.

+Consul's Service Mesh can enable Kubernetes cluster to securely communicate with services outside Kubernetes, such as databases, ECS, etc. through OSI Level 4 traffic.

+BTW, Consul is designed for enterprise scale with HA and performance scaling mechanisms which has duplicate nodes that replicate across availability zones and regions.
+Consul has a mechanism called "WAN Federation" to replicate service metadata across regions.

 <a name="ZeroTrust"></a>